W-Bjwa04/ecommerce-cart-context-api/README.md

 # MERN Shopping Cart with Tailwind CSS: A Practical Demo of React Context API for Global State Management

-A modern shopping cart application built with the MERN stack (MongoDB, Express.js, React, Node.js) and styled using Tailwind CSS.
+A modern shopping cart application built with the (React) and styled using Tailwind CSS.
 This project serves as a **demo for implementing React Context API** for managing global state, featuring interactive product cards and a dynamic cart interface with real-time updates.

 ## Features